Interstate High Speed Rail Taxonomy

 Interstate High Speed Rail Taxonomy identifies and details categories for Parts 1 & 2 of the this article.
 Around the world, it would be called an Intercity High Speed Rail Taxonomy.
 In America, it is more appropriate to think of as an Interstate High Speed Rail Taxonomy.

-Readers of this article will see many unconventional miles per hour speeds converted from conventional kilometers per hour (kph) commonly used internationally:
+Readers of this article will see many unconventional miles per hour (mph) speeds converted from conventional kilometers per hour (kph).
+Since 10 kph = 6.213 mph, these international train speeds are common:

 62 mph = 100 kph